yguitton/training-material/topics/evolution/tutorials/mtb_transmission/tutorial.md

 > > <solution-title></solution-title>
 > > 1.
 Within this cluster of MDR strains, there is one tagged as Pre-XDR by TB-profiler.
 If we have
 > >    a look at the TB profiler report, we can see that this strain carries an additional mutation in
-> >    *gyrA* that confers resistance to fluorioquinolones.
+> >    *gyrA* that confers resistance to fluoroquinolones.
 This is compatible with an scenario in which
 > >    fluoroquinolone resistance evolved independently within this patient after being infected with
 > >    the MDR strain.
 > {: .solution}